Slip and Fall Lawyers Serving Miramar

 Property owners often use comparative negligence as a defense during slip and fall cases.
 The Florida comparative negligence law may apply when victims were somewhat responsible for the events that led to their injury.
 This law can proportionally lower the compensation amount awarded by courts based on the degree of fault.

-Florida is a pure comparative negligence jurisdiction.
+Florida is a modified comparative negligence jurisdiction.
 However, whichever degree of guilt is established, a victim is still entitled to seek financial compensation.
-If a victim lost $100,000 in damages and was 70% at fault, they could still be eligible for a $30,000 settlement.

 To prove comparative negligence, a property owner could allege: